 - If you entered the homeowner’s property without his or her permission or authorization, you are considered a trespasser.

 As a rule of thumb, homeowners in California cannot be held responsible for injuries caused to trespassers.
-However, homeowners do have a legal duty to keep their property free of hazards to prevent injury in invitees and licensees.
+However, homeowners do have a legal duty to keep their property free of hazards to prevent injury to invitees and licensees.

 Can you sue a homeowner for a slip and fall accident caused by wet leaves?